Marfalman/devrgbdle/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Spoilers!!
 If you want to spoil the game for yourself, I've tucked away the colors array in a subfolder.
-In the future I want this to be in a database so people can't cheat ;P
+In the future I want this to be in a database so people can't cheat.

 ## About
 I made this as an exercise for myself to cement some knowledge about React and Material UI, as well as to try out hosting a React app on AWS Amplify.